OCULAR HYGIENE & TEARS STAINS

 I-LID ’N LASH® VET is highly safe and effective at preventing the formation of tear stains on the fur surrounding the eyes.
 Simply apply the product in a circular motion on the fur surrounding the eyes (no need to rinse-off) where it will work to prevent tear stains, while hydrating the skin.

-One simple daily application that is highly effective, safe and gentle.
+One simple daily application is highly effective, safe and gentle.

 Eliminates Facial Fold Odors – Simply and Effectively